 When you come to Oia, the street, the Rúa Vicente López, below, is a quaint walk through the village.

-On the north side of town, the monastery, the Mosteiro de Santa María de Oia appears ahead, on a beautiful, small bay with the small beach, the Playa de Oia.
-According to Glyvia, the monastery is almost never open.
-On day nineteen of our Camino Portugués it was, indeed, closed.
+On the north side of town, the monastery, the Mosteiro de Santa María de Oia appears ahead, on a beautiful, small bay with the small beach, the Playa de Oia at approximately 16.5 kilometers into day nineteen on the Camino Portugués.
+According to Glyvia, the monastery is almost never open and on this day it was indeed, closed.

 It was a 1.2 km walk from turn off from the PO-552 to the Monastery.

 From the monastery it is 4 km to Viladesuso and 7 km to the Albergue in Mougás.
 There are hotels in Oia, if you are too tired to continue.
 Click on the link to see them.
-Assess your situation at this lovely place.
+Most are mere steps from the Camino, such as the Casa Puertas and La Cala, A Pilgrim's Inn just before the monastery, the Hotel A Raiña just after the monastery and the Casa Toñi, a few meters after leaving town.
+Assess your situation carefully at this lovely place.

-Continue on the paved road past the monastery, and in a few meters, turn left onto the dirt road that follows the sea northward, below.
+Otherwise, continue on the paved road past the monastery, and in a few meters, turn left onto the dirt road that follows the sea northward, below.
+(If you were to stay straight here you would encounter the Hotel A Raiña in a few meters).

 A yellow blooming bush, (I don't know its name) covered the hills.
 The road is paved with stone walls, the sea is on your left and a high ridge on your right to orient you and keep you walking northward.